By Richard Ammon

 As for the gay community in Gaborone, although Monica said it is basically “underground” in any formal sense that is not an accurate description.
 There is an active not-out/not-in network of friendship circles and a handful of clubs/restaurants/bars that are gay friendly.
 Of these, only one club/disco is considered gay (although not exclusively): Grand West, where LGB people can hold hands, dance close together and sometimes kiss.

 As for the lesbian scene in Gaborone, like the guys, it is also blended into the larger social scene.
 Women in couples or singly go to the gay-friendly mixed bars often with friends to chat, dance or cruise for new acquaintances.
 It’s no different for them than anyone else out for a night of interaction, a bit of draught, some gossip, dance and perhaps a pick-up.
 It’s mostly a night out with friends.
 The other mainstay of lesbian life are small gatherings of friends for dinner at home or at a restaurant.
-There is no LGBT publication.
 See story about lesbian couple coming out.

 As for gay bashing, Monica contrasted Botswana with South Africa (RSA), which has a history of violence left over from the apartheid era, from racism, from rich-poor resentment, from social inequality as well as tribal rivalry.
 Given such a mix of anger sources, it is no surprise, Monica said, that homophobia in RSA is often laced with violence.
 Violence was how one solved problems there and how apartheid was eventually defeated.

-According to the Avert AIDS Charity, report, “Botswana has been hard hit by AIDS.
+According to the Avert AIDS Charity, report, “Botswana was hard hit by AIDS.
 In 2009 there were an estimated 300,000 adults living with HIV – or one quarter of the population aged 15 and over.
 Considering Botswana’s population is below two million, the epidemic has reached disturbing proportions.
 The country has an estimated adult HIV prevalence among 15-49 year olds of 24.8%, the second highest in the world after Swaziland.
 HIV and AIDS has had a devastating impact on Botswana.
 Life expectancy at birth fell from 65 years in 1990-1995 to less than 40 years in 2000-2005, a figure about 28 years lower than it would have been without AIDS.”

-“In response to this emergency, Botswana became the first African country to aim to provide antiretroviral drugs to all its needy citizens.
+“In response to this, Botswana became the first African country to aim to provide anti-retroviral drugs to all its needy citizens.
 The success of this treatment programe has made Botswana an example for other African nations to follow.
 Yet even though it has achieved universal treatment access (that is at least 80% of those who need HIV treatment are receiving it), the country continues to suffer greatly from AIDS.
 If it is ever to defeat the epidemic, Botswana must find a way to halt the spread of HIV.”

 “Botswana National AIDS Co-ordinating Agency (NACA) was formed in 1999 and given responsibility for mobilizing and coordinating a multi-sectoral national response to HIV and AIDS.
 NACA works under the National AIDS Council, which is chaired by the President and has representatives from across society including the public and private sectors, and civil society.
-During this time, a number of developments occurred including routine HIV testing, increased VCT centers and the provision of antiretroviral drugs through the public sector.”
+During this time, a number of developments occurred including routine HIV testing, increased VCT centers and the provision of anti-retroviral drugs through the public sector.”

 In 1995 the US Centers for Disease Control and Prevention (CDC) and the Botswana Government began a collaboration called BOTUSA, to work on public health research and programs to combat TB as well as HIV/AIDS.
 BOTUSA has grown substantially since 2000, and is now part of the President’s Emergency Plan for AIDS Relief (PEPFAR).13 PEPFAR contributed $55 million to HIV/AIDS programs in Botswana in Fiscal Year 2006 alone.